ServiceStack/Bundler/README.md

 Bundler statically compiles, minifies, combines and adds 'cache-breakers' to your websites CSS, Less, CoffeeScript or JavaScript assets.

   - All bundling is done at **compile time** with a build-step so no dependencies needed at runtime.
+  - Can be used with any website project (ie. not only .NET).
+Does includes a **windows** node.exe but all build scripts work cross-platform.
-  - Includes a single C# **MvcBundler.cs** class with exension methods to easily integrate it with an existing MVC website.
+  - Includes a single C# **MvcBundler.cs** class with extension methods to seamlessly integrate it with any **ASP.NET MVC** website.
+  - Uses a self-contained **node.exe** for all compilation / minification and is designed for maximum runtime and build time performance.

-All build scripts are in plain text, doesn't rely on any compiled dlls or .exe's (apart from node.exe) so can be easily debugged and customized to suit your needs.
+All build scripts are in plain text, doesn't rely on any compiled dlls or .exe's (other than node.exe) so can be easily debugged and customized to suit your needs.

-## Fast at Build time and Runtime
+## Extremely fast at both Build and Runtime
-Uses Googles very fast V8 JavaScript engine (inside node.exe).
-All build scripts use only pure 'js' implementations (uglifyjs, clean-css, coffee-script, etc) allowing all compilation and minification to happen within a single process.
+Bundler is extremely fast - uses Googles leading V8 JavaScript engine (inside node.exe).
+All build scripts use only *pure JavaScript* implementations (uglifyjs, coffee-script, clean-css, etc) allowing all compilation and minification to happen within a single process.

+#### Async / Non-Blocking
+Bundler is completely **async and non-blocking** - allowing the processing inside each bundle to happen in parallel.

+#### No Runtime overhead
 Bundler is designed for maximum runtime performance since no compilation/minification happens at runtime.
-Even the generated HTML output is cached in memory (in production mode) - so it has effectively **no runtime overhead**.
+Even the generated HTML output is cached in memory (in production mode) - so has effectively no runtime overhead.

 ## How it works